(Last updated: March 5, 2015; last reviewed: March 5, 2015)

 Prior history of psychiatric illness or use of psychoactive drugs

 |Administer EFV on an empty stomach, preferably at bedtime.

-Use with caution in the presence of psychiatric illness or with concomitant use of psychoactive drugs.
+Use with caution in the presence of psychiatric illness including depression or suicidal thoughts or with concomitant use of psychoactive drugs.

 TDM can be considered in the context of a child with mild or moderate toxicity possibly attributable to a particular ARV agent (see Role of Therapeutic Drug Monitoring in Management of Treatment Failure).